dikshitakambri/Share-Your-secret-Fun-website-/README.md

 <h1 align="center">Share your Secret app 🤫</h1>

-<p>Share your Secret app, you can share your secret anonymously😲 with everyone.</p>
+<p>In Share your Secret app, you can share your secret anonymously😲 with everyone.
+And you can view secrets of others also</p>

 <h4>Languages Used</h4>
 <ul>